 - Up to two virtual machines with up to 8 cores or

 - One virtual machine with up to 16 cores.

-- Yes, you may run virtual machines with more than 16 cores by stacking licences.
-For example, for two 2-processor licences or two 16-core licences, you may run a virtual machine with up to 32 cores.
+Yes, you may run virtual machines with more than 16 cores by stacking licences.
+For example, for two 2-processor licences or 32 cores licences, you may run a virtual machine with up to 32 cores.

 - If you licensed Windows Server through Core Infrastructure Suite (CIS), you can use the Azure Hybrid Benefit.
 The System Center component in CIS, however, is not covered.